Kosovo at the Olympics: History

 Kosovo competed at the 2022 Winter Olympics held in Beijing.
 Its Olympic team consisted of two athletes, one male and one female.
 Albin Tahiri competed in four alpine ski events.
-Kiana Kryeziu became the first woman in the history of Kosovo to compete at the Winter Olympics, in the women's slalom.
+Kiana Kryeziu became the first woman in the history of Kosovo to compete at the Winter Olympics, in the women's giant slalom.
 Albin Tahiri achieved the best result for Kosovo at the Winter Olympics in the men's combined event with a 15th-place finish.
 His second best finish came in the men's giant slalom where he finished 30th.